 The FOCUS Trial is being conducted at leading cancer centers in the United States and Europe.
-The Moffitt Cancer Center in Tampa, Florida was activated as a participating center in January 2016 with Jonathan Zager, M.D., FACS, Professor of Surgery in the

-Cutaneous Oncology and Sarcoma Departments and a Senior Member at Moffitt Cancer Center, serving as the trial's lead investigator.
-In October 2016 we announced the addition of several prestigious cancer centers in the United States and Europe.
-We intend to include approximately 40 leading cancer centers in the United States and Europe in the FOCUS Trial.
+The Moffitt Cancer Center in Tampa, Florida was activated as a participating center in January 2016 with Jonathan Zager, M.D., FACS, Professor of Surgery in the Cutaneous Oncology and Sarcoma Departments and a Senior Member at Moffitt Cancer Center, serving as the trial's lead investigator.
+Approximately 40 leading cancer centers in the United States and Europe are participating in the FOCUS Trial.